srest2021/atclean/README.md

 1. Keep the uncertainty cut at 160 and apply a preliminary chi-square cut at 20.
 Filter out any measurements flagged by these two cuts.
 2. Calculate the true typical uncertainty `sigma_true_typical` by taking a 3σ cut of the unflagged baseline flux and getting the standard deviation.
 3. If `sigma_true_typical` is greater than the median uncertainty of the unflagged baseline flux, proceed with estimating the extra noise to add.
 Otherwise, keep the old chi-square cut and skip this procedure.
-4. Calculate the extra noise source using the following formula, where the median uncertainty is taken from the unflagged baseline flux:
+4. Calculate the extra noise source `sigma_extra` using the following formula, where the median uncertainty `median_duJy` is taken from the unflagged baseline flux:
     - `sigma_extra^2 = sigma_true_typical^2 - median_duJy^2`
-5. Apply the extra noise source to the existing uncertainty using the following formula:
+5. Apply `sigma_extra` to the existing uncertainty `duJy` and save into a new uncertainty column `duJy_new` using the following formula:
     - `duJy_new = sqrt(duJy^2 + sigma_extra^2)`
 6. Repeat for each control light curve.
 For cuts following this procedure, use the new uncertainty column with the extra noise added instead of the old uncertainty column.

 The **chi-square cut** procedure may be dynamic (default) or static.
 In order to apply a static cut at a constant value, set the `override_cut` parameter in the `Chi-square cut settings` section to that value; otherwise, leave set at `None` to apply the dynamic cut.
 More in-depth explanation of each parameter, its meaning, and overall procedures is located in **`clean_atlas_lc.ipynb`**.

-The **control light curve cut** examines each SN epoch and its corresponding control light curve measurements at that epoch, applies a 3-sigma-clipped average, calculates statistics, and then cuts bad epochs based on those returned statistics.
+The **control light curve cut** uses a set of quality control light curves to determine the reliability of each SN measurement.
+Since we know that control light curve flux must be consistent with 0, any lack of consistency may indicate something wrong with the SN measurement at this epoch.
+We thus examine each SN epoch and its corresponding control light curve measurements at that epoch, apply a 3-sigma-clipped average, calculate statistics, and then cut bad epochs based on those returned statistics.
 We cut any measurements in the SN light curve for the given epoch for which statistics fulfill any of the following criteria (can be changed in `atlas_lc_settings.ini` under the correct section):
 - A returned chi-square > 2.5 (to change, set field `x2_max`)
 - A returned abs(flux/dflux) > 3.0 (to change, set field `stn_max`)
 - Number of measurements averaged < 2 (to change, set field `Nclip_max`)
 - Number of measurements clipped > 4 (to change, set field `Ngood_min`)
+Note that this cut may not greatly affect certain SNe depending on the quality of the light curve.
+Its main purpose is to account for inconsistent flux in the case of systematic interference from bright objects, etc. that also affect the area around the SN.
+Therefore, normal SN light curves will usually see <1%-2% of data flagged as bad in this cut.

 Our goal with the **averaging** procedure is to identify and cut out bad days by taking a 3σ-clipped average of each day.
 For each day, we calculate the 3σ-clipped average of any SN measurements falling within that day and use that average as our flux for that day.
 Because the ATLAS survey takes about 4 exposures every 2 days, we usually average together approximately 4 measurements per epoch (can be changed in `atlas_lc_settings.ini` by setting field `mjd_bin_size` to desired number of days).
 However, out of these 4 exposures, only measurements not cut in the previous methods are averaged in the 3σ-clipped average cut.
 (The exception to this statement would be the case that all 4 measurements are cut in previous methods; in this case, they are averaged anyway and flagged as a bad day.)
 Then we cut any measurements in the SN light curve for the given epoch for which statistics fulfill any of the following criteria (can be changed in `atlas_lc_settings.ini` under the correct section):
 - A returned chi-square > 4.0 (to change, set field `x2_max`)